-- 73. Treasury staff directly and regularly involved in borrowing and lending activities are provided access to a wide range of training.
+- 74. Treasury staff directly and regularly involved in borrowing and lending activities are provided access to a wide range of training.
 This includes seminars and workshops organised by treasury advisors bringing together practitioners from different authorities; seminars organised by CIPFA and other national bodies, regular contact with a client relationship manager as well as their briefing notes and articles.
-Staff responsible for treasury activity on a day to day basis have a recognised accountancy qualification and are encouraged to undertake relevant treasury management training. - 74.
-The Council's Audit Committee Members who are responsible for scrutiny of treasury management activities have also been provided with training in order to support their role.
+Staff responsible for treasury activity on a day to day basis have a recognised accountancy qualification and are encouraged to undertake relevant treasury management training. - 75.
+The Council's Audit Committee Members who are responsible for scrutiny of treasury management activities have also been provided with training and offered one to one training in order to support their role.